avi-watwani/stayup/replit.md

 ## Overview

 AwakeKeeper is a React-based web application that prevents screen sleep using the Screen Wake Lock API.
 The app allows users to set timers with preset durations or custom time intervals to keep their device screens awake.
-It features a modern, accessible UI built with shadcn/ui components and includes usage statistics tracking and an FAQ section for user guidance.
+It features a modern, accessible UI built with shadcn/ui components and an FAQ section for user guidance.

 ## User Preferences